 Whenever late decelerations occur, it is very important for the nurses and physicians to document them in the medical record and to closely follow the patient.
 If late deceleration begins to occur more frequently, or if they are associated with other fetal heart strip abnormalities, such as minimal variability, the physician may need to perform an emergency cesarean section.

-If the doctors and nurses ignore that warning or fail to recognize that periods of minimal variability accompanied by recurrent late decelerations is indicative of abnormal fetal acid-base status and hypoxia, the child runs the risk of a serious birth injury or death.
+Variable decelerations can be subtle but the key is how the heart rate is trending.
+The risk of serious injury or death is high when doctors and nurses ignore the warning or fail to recognize that periods of minimal variability accompanied by recurrent late decelerations is indicative of abnormal fetal acid-base status and hypoxia.

 Late decelerations are “recurrent” when they occur with 50 percent or more of contractions.
 Late decelerations with minimal variability are a reliable sign of oxygen deprivation.
 Below is an example of a fetal heart tracing with minimal variability and recurrent late decelerations.